 - Step 3: Spray water in the area that will be sanded thoroughly and then sand the metal surface in a steady and slow motion.

 - Step 4: Repeat the first step.
-What do I mean?
-Spray water on the surface and wipe using a rag.
+That means, spray water on the surface and wipe using a rag.
 Then spray again with a metal degreaser and wipe with a rag.

-- Step 5: When you’re done with wiping the metal surfaces, replace 180-grit sandpaper with the 320-grit paper.
+- Step 5: When you’re done with wiping the surface, replace 180-grit sandpaper with the 320-grit paper.
 Then repeat step 2, remembering to maintain the same steady and slow motion.
-In addition, add water to the metal surface and never let it go dry.
+In addition, add water to the surface and never let it go dry.

-- Step 6: After you complete step 5, repeat steps 1, 2 and 3, but only after replacing the 320 grit paper with 460-grit sandpaper.
-Then repeat the same steps with the 600-grit sandpaper and lastly clean the metal surface with a metal degreaser.
+- Step 6: After you complete step 5, repeat steps 1, 2, and 3, but only after replacing the 320 grit paper with 460-grit sandpaper.
+Then repeat the same steps with the 600-grit sandpaper and lastly clean the surface with a metal degreaser.

 3. Using wet dry sandpaper on metal